-- With the Favorites Category displayed (see Selecting Favorites above), touch the desired channel to be removed (unless removing all) and touch the Menu Key. - 2) Touch the 'Remove Favorite' Menu Option.
+- With the Favorites Category displayed (see Selecting Favorites above), 1) touch the desired channel to be removed (unless removing all) and touch the Menu Key. - 2) Touch the 'Remove Favorite' Menu Option.

-Touch the 'Remove All Favorites' Menu Option and skip to step 5.
-The 'Remove all favorites?'
-Window is displayed.
+Touch the 'Remove All Favorites' Menu Option.

 3) Touch Yes.
 The channel(s) are removed from the Favorites Category.